Adarsh-sophos/Smart-Library/README.md

 ## Location Tracker
 A location tracking algorithm infers each book’s location, at the time each photo is taken, from the gathered location data.
 Despite the availability of the smartphone’s sensor measurements, determining the precise location of each book is still challenging because these measurements are often noisy.
+- WiFi-based localization only provides 2D location coordinates excluding height, whereas for accurate book localization we require 3D coordinates.
-The location of each book is inferred from the smartphone’s sensor readings, including accelerometer traces, digital compass measurements, and WiFi signatures.
+- The location of each book is inferred from the smartphone’s sensor readings, including accelerometer traces, digital compass measurements, and WiFi signatures.
 This location information is combined with the image recognition results to construct a location-aware book inventory.
+- The digital compass tells us which direction the phone is facing when a book is photographed, while a temporal trace of the accelerometer informs us how far vertically and horizontally the phone has moved from the last anchor point.
 - Determine the locations of individual books, specifying which room, which bookshelf, and where in the bookshelf each recognized book can be found.

 ## Experiments